 - There are hundreds of Buddhist temples and Shinto shrines in Kyoto.
 If you thought you were going to see the whole city in just a few days, you’re in for a surprise 😉

-- Kyoto is also a popular place to stay in a ryokan, which is a traditional Japanese inn.
+- Kyoto is also a very popular place to stay in a ryokan, which is a traditional Japanese inn.
 If you choose to stay in a ryokan, you’ll experience Japanese hospitality in a totally special way!
+Read my post on what to expect at a Japanese ryokan for tips on picking a ryokan and how to find one that fits your budget.

 The lighter pin points are what we’re doing on day one, and the darker pins are for day two.